 Engage in video for life science content marketing

-Video content covers much more than those dry YouTube channels talking about how to set up X & Y or the features of product Z. Video offers technical industries the opportunity to tell their story in an engaging manner.
+Video content covers much more than those dry YouTube channels talking about how to set up X & Y or the features of product Z. Video offers technical industries the opportunity to tell their story engagingly.
+Video content is especially engaging for your social media platforms.

 What types of videos exist for modern life science content marketing managers?